Pretty-Good-Freedom-Tech/brainstorm-references/references.md

 ## Presentations at Bitcoin Park:
 - [Nostr, Lists and Web of Trust](https://open.spotify.com/episode/1SYE5ooZiHaswOsXR23STp), 15-minute presentation Nov 2023 at Nostrville in Bitcoin Park, Nashville, TN
 - [Weaving the Fabric of Nostr](https://bitcoinpark.com/nostr-nights/david-strayhorn-weaving-the-fabric-of-nostr.html) at the first Nostr Nights, Feb 2026, Bitcoin Park, Nashville, TN
-- shadrach's inviation to present
+- shadrach's invitation to present at the Web5 World's Fair, 5 Nov 2025

 ## videos